-It’s hard to believe the month of October is half over.
-Thoughts of my favorite time of year, Halloween, come to mind.
+It’s hard to believe we are in the month of October already.
+Thoughts of my favorite time of the year, Halloween, come to mind.
 I suppose I’m just a big kid at heart.
 Dressing up was so much fun.
 Deciding what to be for Halloween was a major accomplishment.
 Sometimes the costume was store bought (e.g. Snow White, Peter Pan), while other times we made our own (e.g. Gypsy, Witch).

 Purple & Gold Mardi Gras Mask